 Dental Implant 3D model

-What exactly are Dental Implants?
+So, What Are Dental Implants?

 When a tooth is lost due to injury or disease, it can lead to various complications such as rapid bone loss, speech impairments, and discomfort while chewing.
 However, replacing the lost tooth with a dental implant offers a significant improvement in both the patient’s quality of life and overall health.
+A dental implant system typically consists of the dental implant body and the dental implant abutment.
+Additionally, an abutment fixation screw may also be included.
+The dental implant body is surgically inserted into the jawbone, serving as a replacement for the root of the missing tooth.
+The dental implant abutment, usually connected to the implant body by an abutment fixation screw, extends through the gums into the mouth to provide support for the artificial teeth that are attached to it.

 Dental implants typically consist of three main components: